iredmail/docs/en_US/iredmail-easy/2-iredmail-easy.best.practice.md

 ### Including config files

-Many softwares support loading settings from extra config files with directive like `include` (Nginx, Dovecot), `include_try` (Dovecot), `require_once` (PHP applications).
+Many software support loading settings from extra config files with directive like `include` (Nginx, Dovecot), `include_try` (Dovecot), `require_once` (PHP applications).
 In this case, it will be configured to load extra config files under `/opt/iredmail/custom/<software-name>/`.
 We use Dovecot for example to